 WordPress 1 is the first version of WordPress marking an important step in the history of WordPress development.
 Development of WordPress happens through a structured community, wherein the founder reserves the right for the final decision making.
 Unlike other platforms, this strategy helps to incorporate the best in class modules to WordPress ranking it among the top three blog hosting platforms.

 MySQL is used for the database and PHP as a programming language in the configuration of WordPress 1.
 WordPress is a trusted tool by millions of people hosting websites and content management system.
 More than 60 million websites using WordPress shows the efforts gone into developing this tool.
 WordPress 1 is an old release and is characterized by some simple updates.

 Here is a quick look at some of the important changes.

 Both of them are WordPress, how can there be any difference right?
 You would be wrong.
 This article will explain the differences and how they can apply to your unique situation along with a professional recommendation as to which flavor of WordPress is right for you.

-Blogs are similar to regular websites but are featured by regular individual posts.
+Blogs are similar to regular websites.
+However, they are powered by consistent and routine posts for content.
 Setting up your own blog can be a hectic task.
-In order to reduce the load of incorporating a blog, companies have come up with a service concept of hosting blogs.
-It is up to your choice to choose from a service provider, which would cost a fee to set up your blog or to choose free software to generate a basic template.
+In order to reduce the load of incorporating a blog, some companies have come up with a service concept of hosting them.
+It is up to you to choose from a service provider, which would cost a fee to set up your blog or to use free software to generate a basic template.
 Continue reading “All about Blog Hosting”